dewanshrawat15/Mailing-Script/README.md

 # Known Issue
 None as of now.
 Feel free to open an issue if any!

+# Wanna Contribute ?
+Aww, great.
+Just open up a new issue and let me know.
+Create a new branch, and submit a merge request for the same.

 # License
 > The MIT License